Zvi Goldstein: Early life and education

+Career

-Zvi Goldstein moved back to Jerusalem to establish a peripheral position from which to developed a new artistic perspective.
+Goldstein moved back to Jerusalem to establish a peripheral position from which to develop a new artistic perspective.
 He embarked on extensive research into other contexts marginal to the West, sowing the seeds for his future travels.
 At the same time he became a lecturer in the Fine Arts Department at the Bezalel Academy of Arts and Design: his first teaching post.

 In 1982 he was recalled to the army during the first Lebanon War and served in patrol operations.
 In the years after he was ordered to serve at the detention camp, where prisoners were detained without trial.
 Faced with this evidence of civil rights infringements, he refused to serve as a soldier in Lebanon.
 He was imprisoned as a conscientious objector, first at the Tzrifin military camp, near Rischon LeZion, and then in Prison Six, near Atlit.
 He became one of the first members of Yesh Gvul.
 Eventually he was released early from prison, but remained on the Israeli army reserve list until 1991.

 In the 1990s a number of carefully prepared travels took him to particular places in Greece, Turkey, Asia and mainly in Africa, following a quest for cultures and sites still under a strong non-Western and hermetical tradition.

 During the 1970s Goldstein worked within the tradition of conceptual art using photography, film, audio recordings, performance, objects, and not at least text as his media exploring perceptional, social and political phenomena.
 Discontented with the Post-Modern discourse in the West, in 1978 he decided to choose Jerusalem as a place on the edge between Orient and Occident and made it the geographical as well as conceptual base for his art.
 At the same time he turned to object-related sculpture based on a kind of open constructivist approach.
 In the 2000s Goldstein gave his work a new and additional dimension by two books, which are not written in his mother tongue(s) but in a particular kind of English, both readable and idiosyncratic, to fit into the dominant language of global communication.
 In On Paper (Cologne 2004) stories and reflections on subjects like autobiography, gardening, philosophy, war, art theory, or lifestyle blend into an impressive picture of his position between different cultures.
 The book was followed by a long poem titled Room 205 (Cologne 2010) which describes the musings and hallucinations during a one-minute open-eye recall.